Huawei takes HSBC to UK court for docs in extradition fight

-LONDON (AP) - Huawei took U.K. bank HSBC to court on Friday seeking documents the Chinese company says are key to its legal efforts to stop its chief financial officer from being extradited to the U.S. from Canada.
+LONDON (AP) - Huawei took U.K. bank HSBC to court on Friday to get it to hand over documents, in a new legal maneuver by the Chinese technology company fighting to stop its chief financial officer from being extradited to the U.S. from Canada.

-Huawei applied at the U.K. High Court for records it believes will show Chief Financial Officer Meng Wanzhou didn’t mislead the bank, as U.S. authorities allege.
+Huawei applied at the U.K. High Court for records it believes will show Chief Financial Officer Meng Wanzhou didn’t mislead the bank about evading sanctions on Iran, as U.S. authorities allege.

 The legal request further complicates the geopolitical battle over Meng‘s case.
 It also adds to pressure faced by London-based HSBC, which earns much of its revenue in China.

 Meng, the daughter of Huawei’s founder, was detained in December 2018 on a U.S. request as she was changing flights in Vancouver.
-The U.S. government accuses Huawei of using a Hong Kong shell company called Skycom to sell telecommunications equipment to Iran in violation of U.S. sanctions.
+The U.S. government accuses Huawei of using a Hong Kong shell company called Skycom to sell telecommunications equipment to Iran.
 Meng is fighting extradition to the U.S. where she is charged with committing fraud by misleading HSBC about the company’s business dealings in Iran.

-Huawei‘s legal argument focuses on an August 2013 PowerPoint presentation Meng gave to a senior HSBC executive in Hong Kong that detailed the company’s relationship with Skycom and its compliance efforts.
+Huawei‘s legal case focuses on an August 2013 PowerPoint presentation Meng gave to a senior HSBC executive in Hong Kong that detailed the company’s relationship with Skycom and its compliance efforts.

 Meng’s legal team has accused the U.S. of using a misleading summary of the meeting that cherrypicked selected slides.
 They are seeking the entire PowerPoint presentation, which they say shows Meng explained the relationship between Huawei and Skycom.

-The company also wants the bank’s records to better understand who at the bank knew about the meeting and what was discussed.
+The company also wants the records to better understand who at the bank knew about the meeting and what was discussed.

 “In order for her to have a fair hearing in Canada, she needs these documents,” Huawei‘s lawyer, James Lewis, said at the hearing.
 He said U.S. authorities have refused to provide them but nothing prevents her defense from using them “if she can obtain them independently of disclosure by the U.S. prosecutor.”